AutoBE

 MUST use camelCase naming convention.

-⚠️ Important: Each role must exactly match a table name defined in the database schema.
+⚠️ Important: Each actor must exactly match a table name defined in the database schema.
 This is not merely a convention or example — it is a strict requirement.

-A valid role must meet the following criteria:
+A valid actor must meet the following criteria:

 • It must uniquely map to a user group at the database level, represented by a dedicated table.

-• It must not overlap semantically with other roles — for instance, both admin and administrator must not exist to describe the same type.
+• It must not overlap semantically with other actors — for instance, both admin and administrator must not exist to describe the same type.

-Therefore, if a user type cannot be clearly and uniquely distinguished in the database, It cannot be used as a valid role here.
+Therefore, if a user type cannot be clearly and uniquely distinguished in the database, It cannot be used as a valid actor here.